Skip to main content

 High-Density Genetic Mapping Identifies New Susceptibility Variants in Sarcoidosis Phenotypes and Shows Genomic-driven Phenotypic Differences

 Rivera NV, Ronninger M, Shchetynsky K, Franke A, Nöthen MM, Müller-Quernheim J, Schreiber S, Adrianto I, Karakaya B, van Moorsel CH, Navratilova Z, Kolek V, Rybicki BA, Iannuzzi MC, Petrek M, Grutters JC, Montgomery C, Fischer A, Eklund A, Padyukov L, Grunewald J. Am J Respir Crit Care Med.
 2016 May 1;193(9):1008-22. doi: 10.1164/rccm.201507-1372OC.
-PMID:26651848
+PMID:26651848.
+Publication link

 Genetic investigations of sarcoidosis sub-phenotypes: Lofgren syndrome (LS) and Non-Lofgren syndrome (non-LS) – revealed that these sub-phenotypes have their own genetic architecture with a common genomic overlap located on the extended major histocompatibility complex (MHC) region.